Big cattle farm for meat production

 Meat Exhaustion Day determines the day on which the maximum recommended meat consumption per year has been reached, with respect to the earth’s limit (planetary boundaries) and considering human health requirements (health boundaries).
 The date was calculated by comparing the average meat consumption in each country, to the Planetary Health Diet (PHD) recommendation established by the EAT-Lancet Commission.
 The PHD diet recommends consuming no more than 15,695 grams (about 34.6 lb.) of meat per year, the equivalent of 301 grams (about 0.67 lb.) of meat per week.
 To know more about the reduction needs, see our country-specific fact sheets.
 Read the MED report FOUR PAWS published in 2023, where you can find the global analysis and calculation method.

-Factory farming is harmful to animals that are commodified, traded, mistreated, and slaughtered throughout a food production chain that subjects them to immense suffering.
+Factory farming, which sustains this high meat consumption, is harmful to animals that are commodified, traded, mistreated, and slaughtered throughout a food production chain that causes immense suffering.

-• 92.2 billion farmed land animals are globally used for food production of meat milk and eggs every year.
+• 94.9 billion land animals are globally exploited for the food production of meat, milk, and eggs every year.

-• About 74% of all farm animals are estimated to be kept in factory farming conditions: this is 68 billion land animals.
+• About 74% of all farmed animals are estimated to be kept in factory farming conditions – which add up to the total of 70.2 billion land animals.

-Meat consumption levels are globally too high, especially in the Global North.
-Such overconsumption of meat is not only harmful for farm animals across the world, it also drives the ecological and human public health crisis.
+Meat consumption levels are globally too high, especially in high-income countries knows as the Global North.
+Such overconsumption of meat is not only harmful for farmed animals across the world, it also drives the ecological and human public health crisis.

-• 1/6th of all man-made greenhouse gas emissions are caused directly by our animal production system.
+• 1/6th of all man-made greenhouse gas emissions are caused directly by animal agriculture

 • 40% of the world’s freshwater is used to irrigate farm animal feed.